Supcode123/Skin-Segmentation-4-iPPG/report/README.md

-# Here goes the latex code of your theses
+# Thesis -- Implementation of A Skin Segmentation Model Based on Synthetic Face Images Using Deep Learning

 Please use the KISMED template.